washu-eeps/EDC-2026/using-git.md

 ## Need Help?

-Contact your instructor if you get stuck.
+Contact one of the EDC leads if you get stuck.